 The Sarracenia DOES need 3-5 months of winter dormancy which requires a drop in light, temperature and moisture.
 This makes sense since this is called the American Pitcher Plant and can be found natively throughout North America and southern Canada.
 The Nepenthes does NOT need winter dormancy.
 This is the pitcher plant you will normally see sold in garden centers or houseplant shops since they are considered a tropical plant.

 I plan to review soil and mediums in the next season so I will address the peat shift question then!
 These plants do not require peat for planting but if you wanted an alternative to peat, you could use coco coir.
 This is known to be the more sustainable option but we can go into more detail on this when I go over "Mediums Explained" next season!

 For feeding your Pitcher Plant, fertilizer would not be my recommendation.
 Most resources said this plant is very sensitive and it could be fatal if fertilized.
-Pitcher Plants have adapted to attract its own prey so the plant may be getting more prey then you think it is!
+Pitcher Plants have adapted to attract its own prey, so the plant may be getting more prey then you think it is!
 Keeping the environment consistent with light, humidity and moisture is most important.
-In several online sources (including New York Botanical Garden), it suggests feeding the pitchers dries crickets to supplement the nutrients it would normally get outside.
+In several online sources (including New York Botanical Garden), it suggests feeding the pitchers dried crickets to supplement the nutrients it would normally get outside.

 WANT TO LISTEN?

 Go to Apple Podcasts, Spotify, Stitcher, Google Podcasts, and more!
 Search for Houseplant Homebody to hear this episode and MANY more!
 You can also listen directly on my website under the Podcast page!